What Does Brain Fog Feel Like?

 Omega-3 fatty acids are necessary components of cell membranes.
 They are found in brain cells and can improve mitochondrial function.

-Every brain cell generates energy via the mitochondria, aka the powerhouse of the cell.
+Every brain cell generates energy via the mitochondria, the cell’s powerhouse.
 Any cause that hinders optimal energy generation in the brain might lead to brain fog.
 What can help is a diet rich in omega-3 fatty acids.

 Where can you find omega-3 fatty acids?
 Salmon, oily fish, and flaxseeds are rich sources of omega-3 fatty acids.!